NVSL/QuadClass-Resources/labs/Programming-The-Hardware/README.md

 ### Reading the Buttons

 The `Remote` library provides a call-back-based mechanism for detecting when the user presses the buttons.
+Function pointers (e.g, `btn1_cb`) hold functions that will be called when a button (e.g., button 1) is pressed or released.

 To see how it works open `Open->Examples->Remote->knob_and_buttons.ino`.
 Run it, pen the serial monitor, push some buttons, and see what happens.

 There is also a simple 'is_pressed()' function that you can use to tell if a given button is currently pressed.
 You should pass the `*_PIN` constant for the button you want to test.
 The `*_PIN` macros are in `quad-remote.h`.